Trump urged by top advisers to waive Iran sanctions: official

 The trigger points would address strengthening nuclear inspections, Iran’s ballistic missile program and eliminate the deal’s “sunset clauses” under which some of the restrictions on Iran’s nuclear program expire over time.

+Corker told Reuters that if Trump does not listen to his team, and pulls the United States out, there is no point in pursuing the legislation.

+“But most of the general view around him, with his team, with all of his foreign policy leaders, his cabinet members, is I think hoping that he’ll continue to waive sanctions and to try to support what his team has been working with us on for eight or nine months,” Corker said.

-Additional reporting by Arshad Mohammed and Jeff Mason; Editing by Lisa Shumaker and Alistair Bell
+Additional reporting by Patricia Zengerle, Arshad Mohammed and Jeff Mason; Editing by Lisa Shumaker and Alistair Bell